GRH-BCI/svcca/README.md

 This is a Python 3 port of the original SVCCA code so that it runs with Numpy, CuPy and PyTorch (the latter two on the GPU).
-I also made this a `setuptools` package so you can install it environment-wide
+I also made this a `setuptools` package so you can install it environment-wide.

+For tutorials on how to use SVCCA, consult the [original repo](https://github.com/google/svcca/tree/master/tutorials).

 ## Installation
 Run `pip install -e .` or `python setup.py install` to install locally, or use